 Now we need to charge them back up with solar.
-Following the 10% charge rate rule we want 33 amps of charge.
-With solar being 5 amps per 100 watts, we need 7 x 100 watt panels to reach 35 amps.
+Following the 10% charge rate rule, we want 33 amps of charge.
+With solar being five amps per 100 watts, we need 7 x 100-watt panels to reach 35 amps.
 We have to put that 170AH back.
-At 35 amps an hour we are looking at about 5 hours of direct sun from 700 watts of solar panels. (the important part is the charge rate, not the amount of time it takes to put it back in, other than it has to be done while the sun is out, and in time to use it all again the next day.)
+At 35 amps an hour, we are looking at about 5 hours of direct sun from 700 watts of solar panels. (the critical part is the charge rate, not the amount of time it takes to put it back in, other than it has to be done while the sun is out and in time to use it all again the next day.)

 Sweet.
-Now we have a bigger set up that let’s you use all your stuff, and the solar puts it back, the charge rate is good, the time needed to do it is good, everything is good.
+Now we have a more extensive setup that lets you use all your stuff, and the solar put it back, the charge rate is reasonable, the time needed to do it is good, everything is good.